This article, how to gather trade show Competitive Intelligence, offers an interesting perspective on collecting Insight on your competitors.

 There are many ways to approach the actual visit.
 Depends on how important you see the trade show and how much budget you have to spend.
 Trade show Intelligence is best done as a team exercise.
 So your team can visit several booths at once, repeat booth visits to ask a different question with a new face.

 Hit a booth with two people.
 One to talk, the other to listen and to judge the response from other visitors.
-Perhaps to interrupting the salesperson while they are talking to your colleague can sometimes reveal answers.
+Perhaps try interrupting the salesperson while they are talking to your colleague can sometimes reveal great answers.

 It’s best to compare notes regularly, but if your budget allows why not book a hotel room next to the exhibition hall?
 Why?
 Use the space as your Intelligence Centre.
 Whiteboards and post-it notes around the room with the agreed questions displayed.
 When you find the answer fill it in.
 Someone disagrees or has supporting material it will all come together straight away.
 Have boxes at the ready for competitor marketing material and put them in order.
 The order you place them in is entirely up to you and will be evident at the time.

-Have other people in the room to read the marketing material and analyse the information you have found.
-So know where you are straight away.
+Have other people in the room reading the marketing material and analyse the information you have found.
+So know what position you are in straight away.
 Having an intelligence centre close by will also reveal what you haven’t found out yet.
+Better to find out you need more information with 5 hours to go before the Trad Show shuts, then the next day when it’s all packed up.
 What new products and services you need to find more about.
 Try and get to the show early, or the night before.
 Find your competitors in the hotel bar, and as the drink flows, they will start talking shop.
 Complain about the boss, boast about their new product and many other things.

 Arrive early at the show and look for your competitors.
 Assess who is on the stands and assess how popular their stands are.
 Listen to other visitors conversations too.
 Are salespeople happy and motivated?
 How do they sell, what’s their approach?
 What benefits and features do they focus on.
-Is the stand entirely of office juniors or are the senior directors attending?
+Is the stand entirely staffed by office juniors or are senior directors attending?

 After the show

-This article is entitled how to gather trade show Competitive Intelligence.
+This article was called how to gather trade show Competitive Intelligence by Octopus.